Should I Hire An Electric Car In Lanzarote?

 Summary

-So, as you can see, if you’re replying on the public network here, you could get into trouble, or at the very least end up waiting in a queue, wasting precious holiday time.
+So, as you can see, if you’re relying on the public network here, you could get into trouble, or at the very least end up waiting in a queue, wasting precious holiday time.
 None of the above affected us, as we started each day fully charged and could easily have done everything we wanted to, without thinking about charging.

 As we said at the top, if you have access to charging at your accommodation, go for it.
 But if not, I’d wait another year, to allow the public infrastructure to get better.
 It many not be free by then, but it will be a lot cheaper than paying for gasoline or gasoil.